mamersfo/datomic-intro-presentation/content.md

 ![Treerings](resources/tree_rings.gif)

-* Datomic: Accretion of immutable facts, the database as an expanding value
+* Datomic: Accretion of immutable facts, the database as an expanding value, otherwise: [excision](http://blog.datomic.com/2013/05/excision.html)

 .notes: quite reasonable in a time where storage is expensive, but that is not the case anymore.
 Over there, a place.